LukeRouleau/SR-DEV-BOBERT/README.md

    - Visualization and Simulation:
      - [Rviz](http://wiki.ros.org/rviz): a visualization tool to view complex data (spacial data), check component models.
 Used to answer the question, "What does the robot see?"
      - [Gazebo](http://gazebosim.org/): a simulation tool for "what should the robot see?" and "what should the robot do after seeing?".
 This tool is mainly used when physical testing/experimentation is not feasible, but we mostly plan to experiment in person on a mock track.
+   - Modelling:
+     - SolidWorks with URDF plug-in: a CAD program to create the CAD file and convert it to a URDF file for the robotic arm
    - Inverse Kinematics:
      - [MoveIt](https://moveit.ros.org/): a tool that, given a URDF file for an arm, performs inverse kinematics, and motion planning for the robotic arm
    - Development Environemnt: